astronomer/astronomer/docs/pages/airflow.md

 ---

 ## Quickstart
-First things first.
 If you have not already, clone the repository by running the following: `git clone https://github.com/astronomerio/astronomer.git` and change into the repository directory.

 To get up and running quickly and poke around with Apache Airflow on Astronomer, pop open a terminal and run `cd examples/airflow && docker-compose up`.
 This will spin up a handful of containers to closely mimic a live Astronomer environment.